-Beer Project – Day 2 – Civilized Consumption: Drinking Games Through the Ages
+Beer Project – Day 2 – Professional Local Brewer Night

 Drink with purpose, and preserve a masterpiece by tapping into a one-of-a-kind evening!
 Since the dawn of time, drinking has provided a way for societies to determine character.
 Alcohol has also, through millennia, been used as a test of social literacy – a way to finesse any number of social situations with ease, grace, and good humor.

 During Day 2 of our 2018 Beer Project, Dr. Michael Bennett, our Senior Curator of Early Western Art brings to life the museum’s mosaic that came from the House of the Drinking Contest (no, really) and pastimes enjoyed by ancient Greco-Romans.
-He will be joined by University of Colorado Boulder’s Professor Travis Rupp, beer historian and brewer of ancient ales.
+He will be joined by USF St Pete’s Dr. John Arthur, a renowned anthropologist specializing in the importance of beer (!) and UC-Boulder’s Professor Travis Rupp, beer historian and brewer of ancient ales.

-As for the actual beer, USF Brewing Arts students paired with the area’s top craft brewers to create beers specifically for the 2018 Beer Project.
+As for the actual beer, USF St Petersburg Brewing Arts students paired with the area’s top craft brewers to create beers specifically for the 2018 Beer Project.